Krypter93/note-taking-app/README.md

 ## Features

 - Create, edit, and delete notes.
-- Real-time synchronization (if applicable).
+- Sort notes by date.

 ---